cybersnow02/Debian-Update-ISO/README.md

 Why you need this?
-The Update-ISO sets is a way to update your actual Debian distribution with an upgraded one (of the same distribution name, the same Major version), WITHOUT downloading the whole new ISOs sets again (a common Debian DVD set could contain 20-30 ISO file so it takes huge disk space!).
+The Update-ISO sets is a way to update your actual Debian distribution with an upgraded one (of the same distribution name, the same Major version), WITHOUT downloading the whole new ISOs sets again (a common Debian DVD set could contain 20-30 ISO files so it takes huge disk space!).
 It is also used for Offline use, if you don't have access to the Internet or if you are a technician that want to update remote systems for an Intranet.
 These steps will create new ISOs that will supersede the ISOs you already downloaded/installed in the past, so it takes alot less disk space